-And now it’s crunch time and you didn’t think about your long hours, your new baby, the trip, the flu that knocked you flat, the kid’s school plays, the fact that you don’t bake, have never made a pie or you’re just overwhelmed, sad, depressed or all of the above.
+So now it’s crunch time and you didn’t think about your long hours, your new baby, the trip, the flu that knocked you flat, the kid’s school plays, the fact that you don’t bake, have never made a pie or you’re just overwhelmed, sad, depressed or all of the above.

 And you’re wondering how you’re going to pull off a pie baking and you’re just too nice (or conflicted) to pick up a bakery one.
 The holidays seem to be riddled with “standards” and not everyone, face it, is Martha Whoosit, but I get that feeling of having to live up to expectations.
 And why, why, why was that little teeny word “no” just so darned hard?

-In a perfect world we’d all make my favorite Pam Anderson’s Pumpkin Pie.
-And we’d all make elaborate crust designs and little cut outs of leaves and twigs or pumpkins or I don’t know maybe a whole diorama of the first Thanksgiving in elaborate pie crust cutouts?
+In a perfect world, we’d all make my favorite Pam Anderson’s Pumpkin Pie.
+And we’d all make elaborate crust designs and little cutouts of leaves and twigs or pumpkins or I don’t know maybe a whole diorama of the first Thanksgiving in elaborate pie crust cutouts?

 If you dig through the pantry and find pumpkin & condensed milk, there’s a “best buy” date on them.
-If it’s a year or so past, don’t sweat it.
+If it’s a year or two or so past, don’t sweat it.
 Pumpkin really IS better if it’s aged a bit.
 Condensed milk keeps forever but if you open it and see a little discoloration, don’t freak.
 It’s starting on its way to caramelization and it’s not a safety issue.
 If you’re going back several years or the can is dented?
 Get to the store.
 And if you don’t have Pumpkin Pie Spice?
 I gotcha covered with this post on three different ones.

-McCormick's Signature Pumpkin Pie
+The Easiest Pumpkin Pie – McCormick’s Signature Pumpkin Pie

 - 1 tube of refrigerated pie dough or 1 frozen unbaked deep dish pie crust, 9-inch